Northgate Natural Area. Photo credit: Bryony Angell

 Northcrest Park, Shoreline

 Talk about hidden!
-This wooded park bisects a .25-mile-long suburban block in south Shoreline’s Ridgecrest neighborhood and offers a complete escape into the woods.
+This wooded park bisects a quarter-mile-long suburban block in south Shoreline’s Ridgecrest neighborhood and offers a complete escape into the woods.
 Having grown up in nearby Lake Forest Park, I thought I knew all the public open space in this area.
 I only recently discovered Northcrest Park by perusing a city map for greenbelts where I might next explore.

 This small, quiet park is perfect for a toddler or young preschooler just learning to hike.
 The trails are flat and the terrain is open and full of light in spite of being wooded.
 The north end of the park hosts a play structure and benches, and you'll find a grassy bluff for picnicking on a sunny day.
 On the day of our visit, my 4-year old son was thrilled with running down every salal-lined side path on his pint-sized adventure.
 He covered every inch of this modest hike, an important milestone for giving him confidence for longer walks in the future.